docker/docs/_includes/kubernetes-mac-win.md

   {% capture local-kubectl-warning %}
 > If you independently installed the Kubernetes CLI, `kubectl`, make sure that
-> it is pointing to `docker-for-desktop` and not some other context such as
+> it is pointing to `docker-desktop` and not some other context such as
 > `minikube` or a GKE cluster.
-Run: `kubectl config use-context docker-for-desktop`.
+Run: `kubectl config use-context docker-desktop`.
 > If you experience conflicts with an existing `kubectl` installation, remove `/usr/local/bin/kubectl`.

   {% endcapture %}